 For the past few years circumstance has brought with it the need for me to spend a lot of time driving.
 I live near sunny Byron Bay, NSW but my job, which I enjoy, is based in Technology Park, Brisbane.
-It’s not ideal but it is what it is.
+It’s a two hour drive so I stay in Brisbane from Tuesday til Thursday and work from home Monday and Friday.

 John Gruber, like myself obviously appreciates simplicity.
 The kind of simplicity that takes a long time to achieve.